 - Must Check: Happy Canada Day Images, Quotes, Pictures, Messages, Poems, Wishes, Fun Facts - Canada Day Celebrations

-Canada Day Fireworks (Video) including History, Parade and Canadian Facts on this Canada Day 2017.
-Whole nation participates in the events, games, Parade etc. So, Read the full post to get the awesome Fireworks Images with the Parade, History and Facts about Canadian Independence Day.
+Canada Day Fireworks (Video) including History, Parade, and Canadian Facts on this Canada Day 2019.
+The whole nation participates in the events, games, Parade, etc. So, read the full post to get the awesome Fireworks Images with the Parade, History, and Facts about Canadian Independence Day.

-Happy Canada Day - History and FactsCanada Day is celebrated with always great symbol if national pride.
-Canada Day festival includes parades, fireworks, picnics and other fun activities enjoyed by every Canadian whether its kids or youngsters.
-Canada Day was known as Dominion Day, the First of July, Confederation Day and July the First.
+Happy Canada Day - History and FactsCanada Day is celebrated with always a great symbol of national pride.
+Canada Day festival includes parades, fireworks, picnics, and other fun activities enjoyed by every Canadian whether it's kids or youngsters.
+Canada Day was known as Dominion Day, the First of July, Confederation Day, and July the First.

 - In 1982 the name Dominion Day changed to Canada Day after a discussion by voting in Parliament.